 Attorneys are strongly urged to share this notice with their clients so that informed decisions may be made about the inclusion of certain information in a transcript which is available for public viewing over the Internet.

-Effective November 9, 2009, and pursuant to the Order of Chief Judge Ann Aiken, the District of Oregon implemented a Policy and Procedures for the Electronic Filing of Transcripts.
+Effective November 9, 2009, the District of Oregon implemented a Policy and Procedures for the Electronic Filing of Transcripts.
 These procedures apply to transcripts of federal courtroom proceedings held before judicial officers in the District of Oregon, not depositions taken outside of court, or proceedings of state or other court jurisdictions.